WordPress Playground-inspired model¶

 Browser behavior¶

-- Importing a blueprint triggers a clean boot for that scope.
+- Importing a blueprint triggers a clean boot.

 - The shell UI stores session state such as the active path and runtime selection.

-- Runtime navigation happens inside the iframe, while the Docs menu entry opens published documentation in a separate tab.
+- Runtime navigation happens inside the iframe, while Home, Admin, and Docs buttons are in the toolbar.

 Constraints and caveats¶